Rakeshkumarsahugithub/Log-Ingestion-and-Analytics-System/README.md

 ---

 **Note**: This system is designed for development and demonstration purposes.
-For production use, consider implementing the suggested scalability improvements and security measures. #   L o g - I n g e s t i o n - a n d - A n a l y t i c s - S y s t e m  
+For production use, consider implementing the suggested scalability improvements and security measures.
- 